omniofficial/FALL-2024-NOTES/CPSC351/NOTES/cpsc351_lec6.md

 ### Overview

--   Thread library: Provides an API
+-   Thread library: Provides programmer with API for creating and managing threads.
+-   Two primary ways of implementing a thread library:
+    -   In user space; invoking an API function does not result in a system call.
+    -   In kernel space: invoking an API function call results in a system call.
+-   Three dormant libriaries:
+    -   POSIX threads (pthreads)
+    -   Win32
+    -   Java

 ### Pthreads